bmay51213/bmay51213.github.io/_posts/2020-10-23-heartfailuresurvivalprediction.md

 plt.show()
 ```

 There were almost two times as many alive participants as dead participants in the study.
-The majority of the participants were males, non-smokers, non-diabetic, without high blood pressure, and not anemic.
+The majority of the participants were males, non-smokers, non-diabetic, without high blood pressure, and were not anemic.

 ![png](/images/heartfailure/output_20_0.png)